As an Amazon Associate I earn from qualifying purchases.

 So, to sum up, you should be listing daily on eBay when you start out.
 It will keep you accountable and might give you a bump in search results.
 Aim for 3-5 listings per day at a minimum but just remember, the more you list the faster you will grow.
-Once you have built up your store inventory to a comfortable level, the gross value of items you have listed becomes more important than the number of items you’re listing daily.
+Once you have built up your store inventory to a comfortable level, the gross value of the items you have listed becomes more important than the number of items you’re listing daily.

 When it comes to the number of listings live, there is a debate in the eBay community on the subject of quantity vs. quality.
 The amount of money you make obviously varies wildly based on your average profit per item, how fast it sells, and how many of them you can get listed.

-To give you a rough idea of numbers, the full-time eBay sellers I know typically have between 400 and 5,000 items listed which most falling in the 800ish range.
-If you have limited time to list, you have definitely hit $10k/month in sales with only a couple hundred items live.
+To give you a rough idea of numbers, the full-time eBay sellers I know typically have between 400 and 5,000 items listed with most falling in the 800ish range.
+If you have limited time to list, you can definitely hit $5k/month in sales with only a couple hundred items live.

 Creating a business plan when you first start selling on eBay will highly influence the number of items you need to list per day.
 This includes the type of items you sell (and for how much), the quantity you can get them in, etc.

 The truth is, the majority of people decided to go down a route that will require them to list an unreasonable number of items per day, barring them from ever making a great full-time income on eBay.